article banner

 • Does the service organisation clearly outline the boundaries of their controls and identify specific controls that are the responsibility of the user entities?

-As part of a readiness assessment for UK SOX, you might require assurance on your third parties or you might need to provide your customers with some form of SOC.
+As part of a readiness assessment for the Code compliance, you might require assurance on your third parties or you might need to provide your customers with some form of SOC.

 The key for engaging a SOC or performing a SOC readiness assessment is preparation and early gap analysis so there is ample time to remediate any issues identified.